-3. What is the main obstacle? & 4.
+Position 3.
+What is the main obstacle? & Position 4.
 What is helping you?

 Most likely, the cards won’t direct and spell out for what the obstacles and helping forces are.
 Use the card’s interpretations as descriptors to identify your main obstacle and what you can use to help you.

 I have the most fun with this card (as a tarot geek) in this tarot card spread.